Turbulence 2025 - Brooklyn Botanic Garden

 Plant Family Collection

-Designed by architect Suchi Reddy, Turbulence 2025 is a series of reflective panels with parts that move with the wind, accompanied by a sonic installation.
+Designed by artist Suchi Reddy, Turbulence 2025 is a series of reflective panels with parts that undulate in the landscape, accompanied by a sonic installation.
 Gathering and distorting its surroundings, the work reflects the landscape in a way unseen before.

 This site-specific work was designed to make the invisible visible.
 Inspired by research on how plants express stress as sounds in a frequency that human ears cannot hear, nonetheless sending a message possibly legible to other species, this work seeks to make present what we don’t see and don’t hear to inspire empathy and action.